 A depressing topic, Washed Ashore aims to refocus the ocean plastics discussion in a more hopeful light.
 Angela Haseltine Pozzi, the founder and lead artist, began the project as a personal and emotional response to a sick ocean.
 “I came to the ocean to heal, but soon found an ocean that needed healing," Pozzi says.
 Over 12,000 volunteers have collected, sorted, washed, and arranged over 17 tons of marine debris, which now make up one of the organization’s 65 and counting sculptures.
 Fan favorite sea creatures include Lidia the Seal, Octavia the Octopus, and Tula the Sea Turtle, but the giant plastic bottle jellies and whale bone ribcage also leave spectators in awe.
 Pozzi is a firm believer that a single person has the potential to make a significant impact.

 Decided you want to make a difference?
 World Ocean Day is a great day to begin!
 You can start with a few simple changes.
 Reduce plastic use by bringing fabric bags to the grocery store, fill a reusable water bottle, say no to straws and single use plastic, and bring lunch in reusable containers.
 Challenge yourself to change one habit and then move on to another.

-If you want to see these beautiful and moving sculptures for yourself check out the exhibits at the Smithsonian National Zoo (through September 5, 2016) and the accompanying pieces at the National Museum of Natural History’s Sant Ocean Hall, which go on display, June 8, for World Ocean Day.
+If you want to see these beautiful and moving sculptures for yourself check out the exhibit at the National Museum of Natural History’s Sant Ocean Hall.